sounddrill31/Discord-SlimJet-Linux/README.md

 # Known Issues
 For some reason discord is not showing the chat size adjusting thing, so grab a mouse, and hold control whiile moving mouse wheel up-down to your liking.

-# Things you must do if you want to fork this:
+# Things you must do if you want to fork this or update this:
 1. Download latest slimjet release
-2. Edit flashpeak-slimjet
-3. Remove the part that creates desktop file
+2. Edit flashpeak-slimjet & Remove the part that creates desktop file
 4. Edit my discord.sh file to your liking